lmco/mcf/doc/tutorial-002:-organization-and-project-management.md

 In the above code snippet, we make a request to the `/api/orgs/:orgid` route where we supply an organization ID of `demo`.
 An ID can only contain lowercase letters, numbers, dashes (`-`), and underscores (`_`) and must begin with a lowercase letter or a number.
+Please note that this is configurable in your running config.

 We also supply a JSON body with the POST request.
 In this case, we specify a name for our organization and call it `Demo Org`.